I help you write Resumes and Cover Letters for the Entertainment Industry. Welcome to 2022!

 If you are sending out the same resume and cover letter you would use for business, office or sales work, you are doing it wrong!

-You need a Resume, Website and Portfolio Review by a person with over 40 years in show business.
+You need Resume, and Cover Letter advice from a person with over 40 years in show business.

 “Thank you for all your counseling.
 I have already begun researching production companies for information.
 I have followed your page on Facebook and encouraged some others to do the same.” ~ Matthew Daugherty

 I have been working in professional theater since I was 16 years old, and that is over 40 years.
 I first worked on a motion picture in the Production Office in 1992, and then started working on set in 1993, in the Art Department.
-I am still a screenwriter and intimately connected to the business.
+I am still a screenwriter, Production Designer, and active member of Women in Media.

 I’ve been a beginner, and I’ve been a department head.
 I have hired and fired people from film and theater jobs.
 I’ve written many iterations of my own resume, and I’ve read a ton of resumes and cover letters.